jinyoungch/xyz/posts/thoughts/on-iteration.md

 tag: career
 ---

-Software engineering is all about iteration upon iteration.
+Web development is all about iteration upon iteration.

 Looking at the git history of my latest project [checkedin.](https://github.com/jinyoungch0i/checkedin.), I've made over 120 commits to this exciting software I've started developing only three weeks ago.